MariusPisto/jc-biking/LetsGoBiking/README.md

 ## Project Architecture

-The project follows a **multi-tier architecture** with several components:
+The project splits in several components:

 ### Backend Services